theodi/data-definitions/README.md

 However, Personal Data **can** be published if it is sufficiently anonymised because then it is no longer Personal Data.
 'Sufficiently' is of course a subjective term, but modern techniques have proven to be very effective at minimising the risk of anonymised data.

+Important to note is also the difference to **shared data**.
+[Shared data is not open data.](http://theodi.org/blog/data-sharing-is-not-open-data)

 #### Personal data is

 **"closed data" if it is**